SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Not everyone approaches you themselves to ask for personal feedback, so you need to find a way to have one on one interactions with everyone.
 - Make people feel valued, make people feel that they made a difference by being there.
 Because very often people do feel left out and feel like they don't belong.
 - Everyone belongs, so make sure they do feel that they belong.
-- The one-on-one interaction could be about anything, doesn't have to be about feedback on their speech, just whatever they feel about everything.
+- The one-on-one interaction can be about anything.
+It doesn't have to be about feedback on their speech, just whatever they feel about everything.
 - Having ties to the community is what really fosters loyalty and makes people excited to come to the Debsoc.